puppetlabs/puppet-docs/source/puppet/4.9/hiera_use_function.md

 The valid merge behaviors are:

 * `'first'` --- Returns the first value found, with no merging.
-Puppet lookup's default behavior.
+Hiera's default behavior.
 * `'unique'` (called "array merge" in classic Hiera) --- Combines any number of arrays and scalar values to return a merged, flattened array with all duplicate values removed.
 The lookup will fail if any hash values are found.
 * `'hash'` --- Combines the keys and values of any number of hashes to return a merged hash.
-If the same key exists in multiple source hashes, Puppet will use the value from the highest-priority data source; it won't recursively merge the values.
+If the same key exists in multiple source hashes, Hiera will use the value from the highest-priority data source; it won't recursively merge the values.
 * `'deep'` --- Combines the keys and values of any number of hashes to return a merged hash.
-If the same key exists in multiple source hashes, Puppet will recursively merge hash or array values (with duplicate values removed from arrays).
+If the same key exists in multiple source hashes, Hiera will recursively merge hash or array values (with duplicate values removed from arrays).
 For conflicting scalar values, the highest-priority value will win.
 * `{'strategy' => 'first|unique|hash'}` --- Same as the string versions of these